 Our creative marketing folks are crafting branding materials including three postcard mailings, while our web developers are coding the Internet service shopping cart and an information page on what services will be available.

-We are also working on an equity policy and working with Equal Access to Broadband, a Vermont organization dedicated to closing the digital gap.
 We are committed to reaching and serving everyone who’s dealing with barriers to access.

 CVFiber Wants You!